Coherence of statistics 2023 to 2024

 • can be combined with other statistics to better explain the world

 The UK Concordat on Statistics supports our coherence work across the UK.
-This is a jointly agreed framework for statistical collaboration between the UK Government and the devolved governments for Northern Ireland, Scotland, and Wales.
+This is a jointly agreed framework for statistical collaboration between the UK Government and the devolved administrations for Northern Ireland, Scotland and Wales.

-The Office for National Statistics (ONS), the devolved governments, and devolution colleagues at the Cabinet Office (CO) have been working together to join up data across the UK by creating new UK-wide data and analysis.
+The Office for National Statistics (ONS), the devolved administrations, and the Department for Levelling Up, Housing and Communities (DLUHC) have been working together to join up data across the UK by creating new UK-wide data and analysis.
 These are in high-priority areas of shared interest across UK nations.
+These include:

 Our work programme covers: